-It's most recognisable by the painful swellings at the side of the face under the ears (the parotid glands), giving a person with mumps a distinctive "hamster face" appearance.
+Mumps is most recognisable by the painful swellings in the side of the face under the ears (the parotid glands), giving a person with mumps a distinctive "hamster face" appearance.

-It's important to contact your GP if you suspect mumps so a diagnosis can be made.
-While mumps isn't usually serious, the condition has similar symptoms to more serious types of infection, such as glandular fever and tonsillitis.
+It's important to contact a GP if you suspect mumps so a diagnosis can be made.

 Your GP can usually make a diagnosis after seeing and feeling the swelling, looking at the position of the tonsils in the mouth and checking the person's temperature to see if it's higher than normal.

 Let your GP know in advance if you're coming to the surgery so they can take any necessary precautions to prevent the spread of infection.

 If your GP suspects mumps, they should notify your local health protection team (HPT).
 The HPT will arrange for a sample of saliva to be tested to confirm or rule out the diagnosis.

 How mumps is spread

 Mumps is spread in the same way as colds and flu: through infected droplets of saliva that can be inhaled or picked up from surfaces and transferred into the mouth or nose.